Betting on the FIFA World Cup Online

 The current champion is France, who clinched their second title in the 2018 FIFA World Cup tournament hosted in Russia.
 The team walked away with the coveted trophy, USD 35 million in prize money, and the right to brag with the FIFA Champions Badge until the next World Cup.

-Is it legal to bet on the FIFA World Cup online?
+Is it legal to bet on the FIFA World Cup online in Nigeria?

 How can I choose a safe online sportsbook for World Cup betting?